Should I Buy Airline Flight Insurance? - 2021 Review

 Every day, airlines push customers to buy Airline Flight Insurance.

 Typically, airlines pitch Flight Insurance just as you are about to confirm your flights.
-They use language aggressive and offer weak policy benefits.
+They use aggressive language and offer weak policy benefits.

 Although they all offer flight insurance, if you compare flight insurance from any of these airlines, you will see that they are universally poor and costly.